 Hybrid broad spectrum products, like cbdMD’s Superior Broad Spectrum formula, can serve as an alternative.
 These are more refined products which contain consistent compound levels across all product batches.

-The possible synergistic effects of terpenes and cannabinoids are also part of the entourage effect.
+The possible synergistic effects of cannabinoids and terpenes are also part of the entourage effect.

 Many people believe the entourage effect is crucial for people who want the greatest benefits of hemp extracts.
 In this point of view, you need at least tiny amounts of all the substances in cannabis to experience CBD to its fullest.